Srishti44-g/Minor-Project-Bitcoin-Price-Prediction-Using-Machine-Learning/README.md

-# Bitcoin-Price-Prediction Using Mmachine Learning
+# Bitcoin-Price-Prediction Using Machine Learning
 ## Developed By Satoshi Nakamotto.

 ## Project Purpose: